Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Conclusion

-Despite these limitations, we believe that the present work is a significant step forward towards a theoretical understanding of the simplex method's performance.
-Moreover, we expect our proposed framework of by the book analysis to be applicable to many more algorithms.
-Any algorithm could be the subject of a by the book analysis, provided that there is enough computational experience and/or high-quality open-source code available.
+Despite the remaining limitations highlighted in \Cref{sec:scorecard}, we believe that the present work is a significant step forward towards a theoretical understanding of the simplex method's real-world performance.
+Moreover, we expect our proposed framework of by-the-book analysis to be applicable to many more algorithms.
+Any algorithm could be the subject of a by-the-book analysis, provided that there is enough computational experience and/or high-quality open-source code available.
+A by-the-book analysis may be especially desirable in situations where existing theoretical results struggle to match the known practical efficiency of an algorithm or require unrealistic assumptions.